Refusal to Submit to DUI Test

 Law Office of Joel M. Mann | Refusing a DUI Test in Nevada

 If you refused to take a field sobriety test or a breath or chemical test in conjunction with a DUI allegation there is still a possibility to overcome the consequences of the refusal.
 Contact the Law Office of Joel M. Mann to talk about your DUI charge.
-There are still many defenses and strategies that can your DUI defense attorney can use to either reduce or dismiss the DUI charge and get your license back.
+There are still many defenses and strategies that your DUI defense attorney can use to either reduce or dismiss the DUI charge and get your license back.
 Contact Joel Mann at (702) 474-6266 for a free consultation about your alleged DUI offense.